byunsy/Exome-Parascopy/README.md

 -g hg38 \
 -l SMN1 \
 -r chr5:70895669-70958942 \
--@ 8
+-@ 16
 ```
-Here, it is important that each line of input list must contain filepath and sample name separated by two colons (eg. `data/bams/HG0001.exome.bam::HG001`)
+Here, it is important that each line of input list must contain filepath and sample name separated by two colons.
+For example, every line must be in the following format: `data/bams/HG0001.exome.bam::HG001`.

 ### Reference set